hemanth-sunkireddy/BTP-1/Code/part1/vad/README.md

     * **Sox:** For audio processing and manipulation.
         * `pip install sox`
 3. Run `silero-vad.ipynb` file and the generated output will be `only_speech.wav`

+## WebRTC Algorithm
+we will use **PyWebRTC model**.
+1. Install Py-WebRTC
+    `pip install webrtcvad`
+2. Run
+    `python3 webrtc.py <aggressiveness> <path to wav file>`

+* set its aggressiveness mode, which is an integer between 0 and 3.
+0 is the least aggressive about filtering out non-speech, 3 is the most aggressive.
+* Give it a short segment ("frame") of audio.
+The WebRTC VAD only accepts 16-bit mono PCM audio, sampled at 8000, 16000, 32000 or 48000 Hz.
+A frame must be either 10, 20, or 30 ms in duration.